bocadilloproject/bocadillo/docs/how-to/socketio.md

 We'll start with the server-side application code.
 For this chat tutorial, all we need to do is listen to `message` events (the name of the event is arbitrary) and **broadcast** the received message to all connected clients.

-Remember: we have an `sio` object reprensenting an asynchronous socket.io server.
-So, we can define an [event handler][event handlers] to handle `message` events.
-We'll print the received message for debugging, and emit a `response` to all clients containing the same message:
+Remember: we have an `sio` object reprensenting the asynchronous socket.io server.
+So, we can define an [event handler][event handlers] to handle `message` events, print the received message for debugging, and emit a `response` event to all clients with the message contents:

 ```python
 # app.py